 and present them as a report in the CMS under

-In order to get information about potential updates to these modules, we recommend the installation of two additional modules.
+In order to get information about potential updates to these modules, we recommend the installation of the following additional module:

 - bringyourownideas/silverstripe-composer-update-checker checks for available updates of dependencies

-Option 1 (recommended): Install the maintenance package and suggested dependencies
+Option 1 (recommended): Install the maintenance package and suggested dependency

 Option 2 (minimal): Install only the maintenance package without any update checks